 Should you deal with something like shoulder tendonitis or a chronic shoulder condition, however, we encourage you to seek the medical care you need.
 Our doctors are all experts in orthopedic care, and they can provide the prompt diagnosis and complete treatment plan you need to feel like yourself again.
 No matter the cause of your shoulder problem, it's important to seek proper orthopedic care sooner rather than later, ensuring you have the issue resolved before it worsens.

 At OAK Orthopedics, our world-class team of orthopedic experts is devoted to providing customized treatment plans focused on each patient's individual needs and goals.

-Our specialty-trained shoulder doctors, Dr. Wesley Choy, Dr. Alexander Michalow, Dr. Michael Corcoran, Dr. Rajeev Puri, Dr. Eddie Jones Jr., Dr. Kermit Muhammad, Dr. Eric Varboncouer, and Dr. Tom Antkowiak, have extensive experience in treating a variety of shoulder conditions and injuries.
+Our specialty-trained shoulder doctors, Dr. Wesley Choy, Dr. Alexander Michalow, Dr. Michael Corcoran, Dr. Rajeev Puri, Dr. Eddie Jones Jr., Dr. Kermit Muhammad, and Dr. Tom Antkowiak, have extensive experience in treating a variety of shoulder conditions and injuries.
 Nonsurgical methods will always be recommended first before considering surgery.
 However, there are situations in which conservative treatments will not provide adequate relief, and surgery is the best option to fix the problem.
 Our shoulder surgeons are skilled in performing many surgical procedures for the shoulder and utilize state-of-the-art technology in doing so.
 Rest assured that when you see one of our shoulder specialists, you're in the care of the region's most preferred orthopedic providers.